Uniformly Optimal and Parameter-free First-order Methods for Convex and Function-constrained Optimization: Numerical Study

-We compare the r\apm{} (Algorithm~\ref{alg:restartedAcc}) with Polyak Minorant Method ({\PMM}) proposed in~\cite{devanathan2023polyak} by using two problems of different scales, which is shown in Figure~\ref{fig:socp_exp}.
-Both {\APM} and {\PMM} require solving a quadratic subproblem formulated as~\eqref{eq:lcqp} at each iteration, which is then solved by the commercial solver Mosek~\cite{aps2019Mosek}.
-In Figure~\ref{fig:socp_exp}, the red line represents the {\PMM} algorithm, while the black line represents the {\APM} algorithm.
+We compare r\apm{} (Algorithm~\ref{alg:restartedAcc}) with {\PMM}~\citep{devanathan2023polyak} by using two problems of different scales.
+We set $\theta=1/2$ in r\apm{}.
+Both {r\APM} and {\PMM} require solving a quadratic subproblem formulated as~\eqref{eq:lcqp} at each iteration, which is then solved by the commercial solver Mosek~\citep{aps2019Mosek}.
+In Figure~\ref{fig:socp_exp}, we plot the convergence of the compared algorithms with respect to the number of gradient evaluations.
+The red line represents {\PMM}, while the black line represents {r\APM}.
 We evaluated the performance of the two algorithms under varying bundle sizes ($B$), corresponding to $k_0$ in a limited-memory setup for selecting $X_k$.
-For small bundle sizes (i.e., $B\le 5$), we note that \apm{} exhibits much faster convergence than \PMM{}, highlighting the advantages of using momentum acceleration.
+For small bundle sizes (i.e., $B\le 5$), we note that {r\apm{}} exhibits much faster convergence than \PMM{}, highlighting the advantages of using momentum acceleration.
 To further explore the effect of bundle size, we increase it to 100 to examine its impact on convergence rates.
 It is important to note that using such a large bundle size in practice may be impractical, as the resulting subproblem becomes highly constrained.
 As the bundle size increases, both algorithms exhibit faster convergence rates, as expected.
-Notably, the {\PMM} algorithm benefits more from larger bundle sizes, gradually narrowing the performance gap with \apm{}.
-However, the convergence behavior of {\PMM} becomes increasingly unstable, characterized by pronounced oscillations in the later stages.
-In contrast, {\APM} maintains consistent and stable convergence performance across all bundle sizes, which seems to suggest its reliability.
+We also report the runtime comparison in Table~\ref{tab:time_comparison}.
+Although r{\APM} introduces additional operations for acceleration, its runtime remains comparable to that of $\PMM$ under the same iteration budget.